cnorick/curse-of-strahd-notes/Locations/The Town of Vallaki (N).md

 - The double doors that lead outside can be barred shut from within.

 #### Kitchen (N2e)
+>This room looks like the kitchen of someone who loves to cook.
+It has piles of pots, walls lined with utensils and shelves of ingredients, and all manner of pleasant odors.
+Two lanterns hang above a sturdy pine worktable in the middle of the clutter.
+A pot of soup bubbles on the hearth.

+- [[Urwin Martikov]] is found here during the day

 #### Stable (N2f)
 #### Storage (N2g)
 #### Raven's Loft (N2h)